-You can download a demo version of PnP ∨1.4 from the PnP web page.
+You can download a demo version of PnP v1.5 from the PnP web page.

-The demo version allows for unlimited use of $PnP \vee 1.4$ over a trial period of 30 days.
+The demo version allows unlimited use of PnP v1.5 over a trial period of 30 days.
 This demo version is fully functional except for the Pumps tab, which has been disabled.

-To acquire a licensed version of $PnP \vee 1.4$ , users need a licence key, which can be obtained in the following manner:
+To acquire a licensed version of PnP v1.5, users need a licence key, which can be obtained in the following manner: